Last Updated: July 2019

-Tickets can be bought online for convenience sake, when its high season but we bought ours on arrival with no trouble.
-Tickets go for about 80 Kuna or 10 Euro.
-Best advice is to get there early to beat the midday crowds!
+Best advice is to get to Krka early to beat the midday crowds!
 When you arrive a shuttle bus will take you to the main entrance of the park, here you can look at the map and decide where to begin a pleasant stroll through the forestry alongside the river and mini cascades.
 We saw an abundance of wildlife from fish, turtles, exotic birds, and stunning butterflies!

 From there you can take a ferry to the small inlet bay of Skradin, where there are plenty of small resto bars and restaurants for a proper meal.
 There are plenty of quaint guest houses for travelers passing through if you plan on staying more than one day in the park!

 Plitvice Lakes are easily the most popular tourist attraction regarding inland Croatia.
 It’s situated halfway between Zadar and Zagreb with regular bus schedules passing through.
 Since Plitvice Lakes are so famous, there is tons of accommodation around the area and depending on when you book, all for a decent price.

 If you are passing through or can’t afford to spend the night; one day is plenty of time to see everything and fully appreciate its beauty.
 Here’s a brief list of bus journey times from various places in Croatia to the Plitvice Lakes to give you an idea of how long it will take you to get there:

 • From Split: 3.5 – 5.5 hours

 • From Varazdin: 4 hours 20 minutes (one bus per day)

 In 1979 Plitvice Lakes was granted UNESCO World Heritage site status and with good reason!
 The park consists of a series of 16 lakes, each connected by picturesque waterfalls.